MikuCV01/MikuCV01/README.md

 *ੈ✩‧₊˚༺☆༻*ੈ✩‧₊˚

 ₍₍⚞(˶˃ ꒳ ˂˶)⚟⁾⁾ MIKU OR SPOINGLE!!!!!!!!!!
 HE/HIM TRANS MAN MEN KISSER!!!!!!
-POLISH(but i speak mostly english)!!!!!!!!!! i think i might have bpd but until i'll be able to get a diagnosis, take it with a grain of salt or whatever. (keyword here is THINK. i am not saying that i do have bpd and only assume/suspect i might)
+BIRFDAY IS JAN 12 2008!!!!!!POLISH(but i speak mostly english)!!!!!!!!!! i think i might have bpd but until i'll be able to get a diagnosis, take it with a grain of salt or whatever. (keyword here is THINK. i am not saying that i do have bpd and only assume/suspect i might)

 (◞‸ ◟)💧 DID/INTROJECT/IRL + PRO/COM SHIPPING ANTI!!!!!!!!!! also idc abt ur neopronouns........ bigots, toxic ppl and trump supporters dni